Kaiji (train): E353 series Kaiji

 All Kaiji (E353 series) services are formed of nine cars, numbered 4 to 12, with car 12 at the Kofu end.
 Between Shinjuku and Otsuki, 4 Kaiji services are coupled with Fuji Excursion trains, which are numbered cars 1 to 3.
-All seats were reserved; passengers without seat reservations may use non-occupied reserved seats.
+All seats are reserved; passengers without seat reservations may use vacant seats.
+However, if the seat is reserved by another passenger, one has to change to another vacant seat when the passenger for that seat boards the train.